dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/02_exercise_two/index.md

 ### Step 4 - Change configuration and re-apply

-Take one of the configuration items that were created and make a change in the JSON file (apart from the name!).
+Take one of the configuration items that were created and make a change in the json file (apart from the name!).
 Re-run the pipeline and see the changes taking effect in Dynatrace.

 ### That concludes this lab.